Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 What’s Included

-For all tours, the minimum that is included is: fins, snorkel, google, lunch, a tour guide and a life jacket.
 Most tours also include the entrance fee for the marine parks in the tour cost.
 However, you should check this with whichever company you book with.

-TOP TIP: Life jackets make for excellent buoyancy aids in wavy water.
-Unless you’re wanting to go fully under the sea often whilst snorkelling, use a life jacket as a buoyancy aid.
-It will make your life so much easier!
+Unless you’re wanting to go fully under the sea whilst snorkeling, use a life jacket as a buoyancy aid.
+It’ll make your life so much easier!

-You don’t have to work as hard to stay afloat and you can clear your googles without drinking a lot of seawater.
+You don’t have to work as hard to stay afloat and you can clear your goggles without drinking a lot of seawater.
 Take it from me, I drank a lot of salty water that day!

 All good, full-day tours visit at least 4 (if not all) of these places.
 The different sites are full of marine life leaving you speechless!